-- inability to find potential buyers on favorable terms; - failure to effectively transfer liabilities, contracts, facilities and employees to buyers; - requirements that we retain or indemnify buyers against certain liabilities and obligations; - the possibility that we will become subject to third-party claims arising out of such divestiture; - challenges in identifying and separating the intellectual property and data to be divested from the intellectual property and data that we wish to retain; - inability to reduce fixed costs previously associated with the divested assets or business; - challenges in collecting the proceeds from any divestiture; - disruption of our ongoing business and distraction of management; - loss of key employees who leave the Company as a result of a divestiture; and - if customers or partners of the divested business do not receive the same level of service from the new owners, our other businesses may be adversely affected, to the extent that these customers or partners also purchase other products offered by us or otherwise conduct business with our retained business.
+- inability to find potential buyers on favorable terms; - failure to effectively transfer liabilities, contracts, facilities and employees to buyers; - requirements that we retain or indemnify buyers against certain liabilities and obligations; - the possibility that we will become subject to third-party claims arising out of such divestiture; - challenges in identifying and separating the intellectual property and data to be divested from the intellectual property and data that we wish to retain; - inability to reduce fixed costs previously associated with the divested assets or business; - challenges in collecting the proceeds from any divestiture; - disruption of our ongoing business and distraction of management; - loss of key employees who leave us as a result of a divestiture; and - if customers or partners of the divested business do not receive the same level of service from the new owners, our other businesses may be adversely affected, to the extent that these customers or partners also purchase other products offered by us or otherwise conduct business with our retained business.

+In addition, any acquisition or divestiture that we announce may not be completed if closing conditions are not satisfied.
 Because acquisitions and divestitures are inherently risky, our transactions may not be successful and may, in some cases, harm our operating results or financial condition.
 Although we typically fund our acquisitions through cash available from operations, if we were to use debt to fund acquisitions or for other purposes, our interest expense and leverage would increase significantly, and if we were to issue equity securities as consideration in an acquisition, current shareholders' percentage ownership and earnings per share would be diluted.